| Can We Learn Anything FromFifty Shades of Grey?

 hewn down, and cast into the fire.
 Wherefore by their fruits ye shall

+know them.
 Fan-fiction is a genre of stories written based on

 existing books which give further details, alternate storylines, other